Training the Technicians: A Necessity for Professional PCB Manufacturers

 As they handle both passive and active components, the technicians need to be aware of Electro Static Discharge (ESD), its devastating effects on electronic components, and the methods of avoiding this menace.

-They also need to be trained in identification of different packaging the industry uses for SMD components, and their proper handling by the pick-and-place machines.
-The PCB industry mostly uses lead-free solder paste, which requires training for storage and handling it.
+They also need to be trained in the identification of different packaging the industry uses for SMD components, and their proper handling by the pick-and-place machines.
+The PCB industry mostly uses lead-free solder paste, which requires training for storage and handling.

 Electromechanical and Cable Harness Assembly

-The ability to read diagrams and follow assembly instructions is very critical to successful completion of an electromechanical and cable assembly.
-Technicians in this area need to be trained to understand different symbols electrical diagrams use.
-Cable harness assembly uses colors and numbers for proper identification and orientation, and technicians need training for working efficiently and quickly using the codes on their assembly drawings.
+The ability to read diagrams and follow assembly instructions is very critical to the successful completion of an electromechanical and cable assembly.
+Technicians in this area need to be trained to understand the different symbols electrical diagrams use.
+Cable harness assembly uses colors and numbers for proper identification and orientation, and technicians need training to work efficiently and quickly using the codes on their assembly drawings.